The 12 Archetypes

 The Philosopher seeks deep truths through contemplation and study.

-The mentor guides others with their accumulated wisdom and experience.
+The Mentor guides others with their accumulated wisdom and experience.

 The Teacher imparts knowledge to students, helping them understand the world.